-The Bachelor Spoilers Episode 5: Four Girls Leave, Corinne Fights For Rose During Two-On-One Date
+‘The Bachelor’ Spoilers Episode 5: Four Girls Leave, Corinne Fights For Rose During Two-On-One Date

 Fans shouldn’t be shocked that producers picked Corinne and Taylor for this date — they knew there would be fireworks.
 According to Reality Steve’s spoilers, Nick will once again shock all of the girls who remain by giving Corinne a rose and sending Taylor home.
 Check out the video below for a preview of what’s ahead on this emotionally-charged date.

-A rose for Corinne means at least another week of entertainment for fans but for the other girls, it’s yet another sign that Nick may be there for the wrong reasons.
-Last week, Vanessa questioned his intentions and his decision to dump Taylor may spark more doubt from the girls who are there to find love, not to cause drama.
+A rose for Corinne means at least another week of entertainment for fans, but for the other girls, it’s yet another sign that Nick may be there for the wrong reasons.
+Last week, Vanessa questioned his intentions, and his decision to dump Taylor may spark more doubt from the girls who are there to find love, not to cause drama.

 Reality Steve reports that Taylor will return at the end of the episode and chews Nick out for choosing Corinne over her, but he didn’t change his mind.

-Rachel Lindsay is picked for this week’s one-on-one date and their relationship quickly moves from friendship to romance during their date in the Big Easy.
+Rachel Lindsay is picked for this week’s one-on-one date, and their relationship quickly moves from friendship to romance during their date in the Big Easy.

 Fans will see a great connection between Nick and Rachel starting with Monday night’s date, one that rivals some of the other frontrunners including Vanessa, Raven, and Danielle L. According to a previous report by the Inquisitr, Rachel is a top contender for the next Bachelorette if she doesn’t get the final rose this season.

-The group date will be fun to watch — Nick and ten ladies (Vanessa, Jaimi, Danielle M., Danielle L., Raven, Alexis, Josephine, Kristina, Jasmine, and Whitney) will visit a haunted plantation.
+The group date will be fun to watch — Nick and 10 ladies (Vanessa, Jaimi, Danielle M., Danielle L., Raven, Alexis, Josephine, Kristina, Jasmine, and Whitney) will visit a haunted plantation.
 The video below will give fans an idea of what’s in store on this spooky date when a resident ghost makes her presence felt.
 Reality Steve states that Danielle Maltby gets the group date rose.

 Who goes home during the Episode 5 rose ceremony?